sciurusl/sciurusl.github.io/_posts/2020-06-13-OpenGL-village.markdown

 ![fog]({{site.baseurl}}/images/pages/PGR/screenshot2.jpg)

 An example of some of the shaders:
+The part of the project can be found here: [Github](https://github.com/sciurusl/OpenGL-village).

 This is part of the vertex shader which computes color using texture and light in the current vertex

-'''

     struct Material {      // structure that describes currently used material vec3  ambient;       // ambient component